ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ## Version 5 - Better UI and Dark Mode with Pure CSS SVG icons ✨
-This new release brings a lot of changes oriented towards better UI/UX, our SVG icons are now pure CSS and can be colorized like any other text via the native CSS `color` property (which helps a lot improving the Dark Mode Theme).
+This new release brings a lot of changes oriented towards better UI/UX, our SVG icons are now pure CSS and can be colorized like any other text via the native CSS `color` property (which helps a lot to improve the Dark Mode Theme).

-Another noticeable UI change is the migration from [Flatpickr](https://flatpickr.js.org/) to [Vanilla-Calendar-Picker](https://github.com/ghiscoding/vanilla-calendar-picker) (which is a fork of [Vanilla-Calendar-Pro](https://vanilla-calendar.pro/) and we'll hopefully drop the fork in the near future if possible), there are multiple reasons to migrate our date picker to another library:
+Another noticeable UI change is the migration from [Flatpickr](https://flatpickr.js.org/) to [Vanilla-Calendar-Picker](https://github.com/ghiscoding/vanilla-calendar-picker) (which is a fork of [Vanilla-Calendar-Pro](https://vanilla-calendar.pro/) and we'll hopefully drop the fork in the near future if possible), there are multiple reasons to migrate our date picker to another library as shown below.
+Another change that is mostly internal but is also indirectly connected to the date picker is the migration from MomentJS to [Tempo](https://tempo.formkit.com/) which is modern and is packaged as ESM which is great for Tree Shaking.

-- Flatpickr cons:
+##### Flatpickr cons:
   - barely supported (lots of opened PR but nothing merged for the past 2 years)
-  - not fully ESM ready (it's only partially ESM, for example it is detected as CJS in Angular-Slickgrid and requires to be added to `allowedCommonJsDependencies`)
+  - not fully ESM ready (it's only partially ESM, for example it is detected as CJS in Angular-Slickgrid and requires an exception in `allowedCommonJsDependencies`)
   - styling could be a bit more modern (the use of native select/input to change year/month/time is a bit outdated and rudimentary)
   - date range selection is not very user friendly (UX)

-- Vanilla-Calendar (VC)
+##### Vanilla-Calendar (VC)
   - pros:
     - ESM ready
     - modern styling and also includes Dark Mode theme
     - date range becomes a lot more easy by displaying a picker with 2 months
   - cons:
-    - build size is slightly larger but its UI/UX is awesome
+    - build size is slightly larger but its UI/UX is awesome (especially when chaning month/year)
     - settings are named differently and are not using flat config (complex object settings) and requires code change
       - for example Flatpickr `minDate: 'today'` is instead `range: { min: 'today' }` in VC
     - some settings were missing, like the `'today'` shortcut which is why I forked the VC project
       - I did open a few PRs on the main project, so the hope is to drop the fork in the future while being a totally transparent change to you when it happens.

-With this release, and after 7 years of development with a 1 man show (myself @ghiscoding), I believe that I have achieved all goals and even more than I originally planned to accomplish.
-I am not expecting to roll that many major releases for the foreseable future, because like I just said, most goals of this project have been accomplished.
-I think the biggest challenge and transition was the removal of jQuery/jQueryUI which took couple of years to accomplish of which that I am very proud to have achieved.
+With this release, and after 7 years of development as a 1 man show (myself @ghiscoding), I believe that I have achieved all goals and even more than I originally planned to accomplish and with that being said, I am not expecting to roll any new major releases for the foreseable future.
+As a recap, I think that the biggest challenge was the removal of jQuery/jQueryUI and transition to native code, that took 2-3 years to accomplish, and I am of course very proud to have achieved.

-The goal of this new release was mainly to improve UI/UX (mostly for Dark Mode) and also to make it fully ESM ready.
+To summarize, the goal of this new release was mainly to improve UI/UX (mostly for Dark Mode) and also to make it fully ESM ready.
 Also noteworthy, the project now has a similar or slightly smaller size in comparison to what it was in v2.x (that was when the user had to install jQuery/jQueryUI separately).
-So, considering that we're no longer requiring the install of jQuery/jQueryUI, and also considering that these 2 dependencies have a total of well over 200kb.
-So, we can safely assume that our project build size is in fact a lot smaller than it was 2 years ago, that is really nice to know considering that we kept adding features (like Dark Mode and others) while still maintainging, or slightly decreasing, its size :)
+So, considering that we're no longer requiring the install of jQuery/jQueryUI, and also considering that these 2 dependencies had a total of well over 200kb.
+We can safely assume that our project build size is in fact a lot smaller than it was just 2 years ago, that is really nice to know considering that we kept adding features (like Dark Mode and other features) while still maintaining, or slightly decreasing, its size :)

 #### Major Changes - Quick Summary
 - minimum requirements bump